 Your HND… what next?

-A HND (Higher National Diploma) is a vocational course offered by further and higher education colleges or universities.
-The diploma lasts two years on a full-time basis but can also be completed part-time, taking up to four years.
+The HND (Higher National Diploma) is a vocationally-based course provided by further education and higher education colleges.
+The diploma takes two years full-time, and up to four part-time.

-HNDs are offered in a wide range of subjects including:
+Courses are offered across a range of career sectors including:

 - computing and IT

 If you have an HND and would like to continue developing your knowledge and expertise, you might consider topping up your qualification to convert to an honours degree.

 With your current employer

 If you have been working while studying for your HND, you might consider asking your employer for more responsibility.
 Show how your course has developed the skills that you have to offer and ask about other career development opportunities and career options.

 Finding a new job

 The HND is designed with vocations in mind, developing skills that you can take straight into the workplace with you.